We’ve gathered the most helpful and relevant information to help you navigate through the coronavirus pandemic.

 Even less common is surface transmission.
 Overall, this virus does (thankfully) not live on surfaces.
 If you touch a contaminated surface and immediately touch your eye or mouth, there is a chance that you will get infected, but the risk is low.
 The small potential for surface spread underscores the importance of using hand sanitizer and washing your hands.

-Mask Guidelines in Philadelphia
+Mask Recommendations in Philadelphia